Viincenttt/MollieApi/README.md

 If you have encounter any issues while using this library or have any feature requests, feel free to open an issue on GitHub.

 ## Mollie API v1 and v2
 The API client uses version 2 of the Mollie API.
 If you want to use version 1 of the Mollie API, you can use version 1.5.2 of the Mollie API Nuget Package.
+Mollie API client 2.0.0+ is not backwards compatible with version 1.5.2 or lower.
+Please take a look at the [Mollie migration guide](https://docs.mollie.com/payments/migrating-v1-to-v2) for assistence.

 ## Getting started